WalkerMao/walkermao.github.io/_posts/2021-12-19-spatial-pyramid-pooling-spp.md

 ## Abstract

 CNN requires a fixed-size input.
-SPP-net generates a fixed-length representation regardless of input size.
+SPP generates a fixed-length representation regardless of input size.

 For object detection tasks, SPP-net is faster than R-CNN.
 Using SPP-net, we compute the feature maps from the entire image only once, and then pool features in arbitrary regions (sub-images) to generate fixed-length representations for training the detectors.
 This method avoids repeatedly computing the convolutional features.